rloterh/AsteroidsBlitz/README.md

 3. - Go to the terminal, and navigate to project directory
 4. - Run the command `npm i`
 5. - Validate the javascript syntax and code standard by running the command `npx eslint .`
-6. - All test cases passes, when no error message is shown in the terminal
+6. - Validation check passes, when no error message is shown in the terminal
-7. - To run test cases (using jest), run the command `npm run test`

 ### Validating CSS Syntax